 Thanks so much to all our wonderful clients that donated this Month!
 We were able to drop off pounds upon pounds of human and animal food to the North Shore Moving Market.
 We are so happy to be able to give them a little bit extra help in the summer months.

-The Moving Market accepts donations throughout the year and are located right here in Salem.
-They have a long list of people and families in need, hopefully we can all donate to them more!
+The Moving Market accepts donations throughout the year and is located right here in Salem.
+They have a long list of people and families in need, hopefully, we can all donate to them more!